-This can be anywhere you feel safe and comfortable and you can practice singing.
+This can be anywhere you feel safe and comfortable.
 The main aim here is to eliminate all the distractions around you and focus on your singing voice.
 You could even create a little singing den, where you have your music stand, lyrics and sound system all set up and ready to go.

 3. Think of singing as relaxing

 If you don’t have time to relax in your busy day, why not designate your practice as your relaxation time?
 To really sing well and explore your voice you have to relax, so it’s a win-win situation!